CARTAvis/manual_source/source/installation_and_configuration.rst

   * macOS: 10.15 (Catalina), 11 (Big Sur), and 12 (Monterey)

 .. note::
    CARTA may work on other Linux distributions (e.g., Fedora, Debian, etc), but has not been tested by the CARTA development team.
-CARTA may work on macOS 10.14 (Mojave), but again, it has not been tested.

 In the following two sections, we provide the installation instructions for the two deployment modes.
 System administrators who wish to deploy CARTA institution-wide, please refer to the section  :ref:`installation_SDM`.
 For general users, please refer to the section :ref:`installation_UDM`.